 - Female breast

 When sexual assault escalates into unwanted sexual intercourse, this is legally defined as rape.
+A rape charge carries much higher penalties than sexual assault, with up to 13 years in prison for the rape of a child under the age of 14.
 If you have been charged with rape, our experienced Los Angeles sex crimes lawyers at the Simmrin Law Group can help.

 Proving a Sexual Assault Case

-The first is that unwanted sexual contact occurred while the victim was unable to get away.
+The first is that unwanted sexual contact occurred while the victim was unable to escape.
 This contact can occur directly (skin to skin) or indirectly (over the clothes).
-Also, the defendant can be found guilty even if he or she was not the one to restrain the victim.
+Also, the defendant can be found guilty even if they were not the one to restrain the victim.

-If the victim was touched for a purpose other than a sexual one, such as that which can occur during a physical examination, then the prosecution may have a tougher time proving sexual assault.
+If the victim was touched for a purpose other than a sexual one, then the prosecution may have a tougher time proving sexual assault.
+An example would be if the touching occurred during a physical examination.
 At the Simmrin Law Group, we have the experience and legal expertise necessary to fight a case that may otherwise seem like a slam dunk for the prosecution.

 The Penalties for Sexual Assault

 In the state of California, sexual assault can be prosecuted as a misdemeanor or a felony under the state’s sexual battery laws.
-If convicted of a misdemeanor, the defendant can receive a maximum of six months imprisonment in a county jail and a fine of up to $2,000.
+If convicted of a misdemeanor, the defendant can receive up to one year imprisonment in county jail and a fine of up to $2,000.
 The fine may be increased by an additional $1,000 if the victim was an employee of the defendant’s.

 Don’t face a situation like this on your own.
 Let the Simmrin Law Group help provide you with the best possible defense so you can fight back against the threats of hefty fines and potential imprisonment.